BIP: Cultural Heritage: Issues of National Identity, Education and Sustainability

 • basic knowledge of concepts, perspectives, and types of cultural heritage and their institutions (formal and informal).

-• basic knowledge of processes affecting the understanding, conservation, use and impact of cultural heritage (like globalisation, climate change, sustainability issues, etc.).
+• basic knowledge of processes affecting the understanding, conservation, use and impact of cultural heritage (like globalization, climate change, sustainability issues etc).

-• thorough knowledge of uses of cultural heritage in relation to personal and group identity (like national identity), the education system, and the economy (cultural tourism/destination development).
+• knowledge of the use of cultural heritage in relation to personal and group identity (like national identity), the education system, and sustainable development.

 Skills: